dzngo/FakeParts/annotation/README.md

 streamlit run annotation/app.py
 ```

-The app will download the video catalogue, sample equal numbers of fake and real
+The app will download the video catalogue, sample equal numbers of fake and
-videos (balancing fake methods), remove their audio, and log each evaluation to
+real videos, remove their audio, and log each evaluation to Google Sheets.
+Set
-Google Sheets.
+`FAKE_METHODS_BALANCED=true` if you prefer to balance the sampled fake videos
+across methods.